sustrik/libdill/man/fdin.md

 # DESCRIPTION

 Waits until file descriptor becomes readable or until it gets into an error state.
 Both options cause successful return from the function.
-To distinguish between them you have to do subsequent read operation on the file descriptor.
+To distinguish between the two outcomes you have to do subsequent read operation on the file descriptor.

-The function also exits if deadline expires.

 # RETURN VALUE